Medicinal gasses - questions and answers

 Section 18(2) stipulates that redispensing is also subject to the retailer and the pharmacist having a written procedure for receiving and redispensing the returned medicinal gases to ensure that the conditions in section 18(1) are met.

 Retailers and pharmacies must keep documentation on receipt and redispensing of medicinal gases.
-The documentation must be available to the Danish Health and Medicines Authority for five years.
+The documentation must be available to the Danish Medicines Agency for five years.

 The retailer and pharmacy must also ensure that returned medicinal gases are stored separately from other gases until the retailer and pharmacy have examined the gases and determined that the conditions in section 18(1) are met.